citation-style-language/documentation/specification.rst

 Name Particles
 ''''''''''''''

-Western names frequently contain one or more name particles (e.g. "de" in the Dutch name "W. de Koning").
+Western names frequently contain one or more name particles (e.g. "van" in the Dutch name "Vincent van Gogh").
 These name particles can be either kept or dropped when only the surname is shown: these two types are referred to as non-dropping and dropping particles, respectively.
-A single name can contain particles of both types (with non-dropping particles always following dropping particles).
-For example, "W. de Koning" and the French name "Jean de La Fontaine" can be deconstructed into:
+Theoretically, a single name might contain particles of both types (with non-dropping particles always following dropping particles), though currently we are not aware of any real-life examples.
+For example, the Dutch name "Vincent van Gogh", the German name "Alexander von Humboldt", and the Arabic name "Tawfiq al-Hakim" can be deconstructed into:

     ::